Bhornpat/crypto-exchange-system/README.md

 ---

-backend prototype of a C2C crypto exchange platform
+Backend prototype of a C2C crypto exchange platform

 ### Feature
-- User register   *The login system has not been created yet*
+- User register   **The login system has not been created yet**
 - Wallets per currency per user
 - Send crypto to another user in the system
 - Exchange between fiat/crypto currencies